Boundary Conditions in CFD | SimFlow (OpenFOAM)

 No-Slip

-Specify the fluid velocity at the boundary matches the velocity of the boundary itself, ensuring no relative movement between the fluid and solid surfaces, particularly applicable in viscous flows.
+Specify that the fluid velocity at the boundary matches the velocity of the boundary itself, ensuring no relative movement between the fluid and solid surfaces.
+This is particularly important in viscous flows.

 Pressure Inlet-Outlet Velocity